Last Updated on April 19, 2022

 - Shop second hand first – here are some tips to find quality clothing

 - Redistribute your resources and encourage the sharing community.

-- Try meatless Monday, weekday veg or vegan.
+- Try meatless Monday, weekday vegetarian, or vegan.
 Just start experimenting with some delicious plant based meals.
 Start with one meal and then add another and another.

-- If it’s less than 2 miles walk or bike
+- If you are going somewhere less than 2 miles; walk or bike

 - Avoid wasting food

 - Start a carpool sheet at work to reduce emissions

 - Make a meal plan to avoid food waste